 Which aquarium “mosses” are really moss

-It is a fair thing to wonder, because the aquarium trade calls a lot of unrelated plants "moss".
+It is a fair thing to wonder, because the aquarium trade calls a lot of unrelated plants "mosses".
 The surprise is which way it falls: Java moss really is a moss, while several of the other "mosses" in the hobby are nothing of the sort.

 The real mosses